 So what should this US-UK trade agreement look like?
-IFT’s goal is to ensure it is as liberalising as possible, going beyond other bilateral deals that merely reduce tariffs on goods and largely ignore services.
+IFT’s goal is to analyse the economic impact of a truly open deal, one that goes beyond other bilateral deals that merely reduce tariffs on goods and largely ignore services.
 An ideal US-UK free trade agreement (FTA) would focus on mutual recognition of standards and qualifications for goods and occupations.
 There is one trade deal in existence today that enshrines mutual recognition to this degree: ANZCERTA between Australia and New Zealand, which has been recognised by the WTO as a model free trade agreement.

 An agreement of this kind would be much less complex and quicker to negotiate than the usual deals that include multiple carve-outs for the protection of certain industries.
 And, unlike the Australia-New Zealand deal, whose benefits have largely been concentrated in those two countries, a deal between the world’s largest and sixth-largest economies would have worldwide impact.
 In time, like-minded countries would surely want to join.
 This kind of “coalition of the willing” would have an enormous positive impact on the global trading system.